Morriso8D/MordhauRCON/README.md

 returns the active map after calling [hasInfo](#hasInfo)

 #### getMapArgs
-returns the a commands arguments for the active map
+returns the commands arguments for the active map